-TWENTY ONE QUESTIONS THE H.S.E, ISTRUCTE, THE Twf & THE H.A.E REFUSE TO ANSWER!
+TWENTY ONE QUESTIONS THE H.S.E, ISTRUCTE, C.R.O.S.S, THE Twf & THE H.A.E REFUSE TO ANSWER!

-4: Can you confirm that the H.S.E has not endorsed Strongboy misuse for over twenty five years by allowing misleading instructions and insufficient guidance.
+4: Why were the Strongboy instructions changed in 2015?
+And can you confirm that the H.S.E has not endorsed Strongboy misuse by allowing misleading instructions and insufficient guidance.

-6: Can you confirm that you know the many tasks of supporting masonry are totally different and that the majority of tasks require far more fitting work space than the low safe working load Strongboy can safely offer when maintaining the maximum 340kg safe working load and when not dangerously removing the opening down to the full finished level without the permanent support being fitted as it increases the risk of accidental removal of loaded Acrow props during the demolition of the masonry?
+6: Can you confirm that you know the many tasks of supporting masonry are totally different and that the majority of tasks require far more fitting work space than what the Strongboy can safely offer when maintaining the maximum 340kg safe working load and when not dangerously removing the opening down to the full finished level without the permanent support being fitted as it increases the risk of accidental removal of loaded Acrow props during the demolition of the masonry?

 9: Can you confirm that the same number of accidents and near misses would occur if a written warning was in place at the point of sale, such as; “fitting a Strongboy misuses an Acrow prop and the safe working load is reduced by at least 90%” ?
 And can you explain why accidents during masonry alterations are classed as falls from height & not accidents from masonry collapse?
 Is it to cover up and to hide the true scale of the number of accidents caused by Strongboy misuse during masonry alterations?

-10: Can you confirm that the Strongboy is safe to use when sold without written guidance especially when the internet is still full of the old out of date instructions from the unaware retailers that do not know the instructions were changed in November 2015?
+10: Can you confirm that the Strongboy is safe to use when it is sold and supplied without any written guidance especially when the internet is still full of the old out of date instructions from the unaware retailers that do not know the instructions were changed in November 2015?

-11: I have yet to see a Strongboy being used correctly on site, can you confirm a Strongboy is not designed to be misused and that no further research upon the Strongboy’s design is required and please confirm the self certification tests of the Strongboy and of the similar designed products comply with the provision and use of work equipment regulations?
+11: I have yet to see a Strongboy being used correctly on site, can you confirm a Strongboy is not designed to be misused?
+And please confirm that no further research upon the Strongboy’s design is required and please confirm the self certification tests of the Strongboy and of the similar designed products are adequate and also comply with the provision and use of work equipment regulations?

-14: Can you confirm it is acceptable to change the instructions of a temporary support product and not tell anyone of the changes including the retailer’s, builder’s organisations such as F.M.B and the hire associations?
+14: Can you confirm it is acceptable to change the instructions of a temporary support product and not tell anyone of the changes including the retailer’s, builder’s organisations such as F.M.B, C.I.T.B and the hire associations?

-15: A Strongboy is designed to reduce masonry damage and to reduce the number of Acrow props from the work area even though it reduces the safe working load of an Acrow prop by at least 90%, can you confirm that using a Strongboy is suitable and safe to reduce internal 1st floor wall damage when creating an opening?
+15: A Strongboy is designed to reduce masonry damage and is marketed to reduce the number of Acrow props from the work area even though it reduces the safe working load of an Acrow prop by at least 90%, can you confirm that using a Strongboy is suitable and safe to reduce internal 1st floor wall damage when creating an opening through both sides of a cavity wall?

 17: Can you confirm that when an Acrow prop is fitted with a Strongboy and is either overloaded, over tightened or removed away from the wall to gain further fitting work access, the task becomes dangerous as the safe working load is reduced to an unknown quantity?